+Chapter 7.5

+(RID/ADR:)

+7.5.11, CW/CV33 (2) Add the following new sentence after the first sentence:

+“For SCO-III, the limits in Table C below may be exceeded provided that the transport plan contains precautions which are to be employed during carriage to obtain an overall level of safety at least equivalent to that which would be provided if the limits had been applied.”.

+7.5.11, CW/CV33 (3) (3.3) Amend sub-paragraph (b) to read as follows:

+“(b) The dose rate under routine conditions of carriage shall not exceed 2 mSv/h at any point on the external surface of the wagon/vehicle or container, and 0.1 mSv/h at 2 m from the external surface of the wagon/vehicle or container, except for consignments carried under exclusive use for which the radiation limits around the wagon/vehicle are set forth in (3.5) (b) and (c).”.

+7.5.11, CW/CV33 (5.5) At the beginning, delete “, tank, intermediate bulk container”.

 Chapter 7.1

+(ADN:)

+7.1.4.14.7.2 At the end of the first sentence replace “:” by “.”.

-7.1.8.2 Add the following new sentence after the first sentence:
+7.1.4.14.7.2 Add the following new sentence after the first sentence:

-“For SCO-III, the limits in Table 7.1.8.2 may be exceeded provided that the transport plan contains precautions which are to be employed during transport to obtain an overall level of safety at least equivalent to that which would be provided if the limits had been applied.”7.1.8.3.3 Amend sub-paragraph (b) to read as follows:

-“(b) The dose rate under routine conditions of transport shall not exceed 2 mSv/h at any point on the external surface of the vehicle or freight container, and 0.1 mSv/h at 2 m from the external surface of the vehicle or freight container, except for consignments transported under exclusive use by road or rail for which the radiation limits around the vehicle are set forth in 7.2.3.1.2 (b) and (c).”7.1.8.5.5 At the beginning, delete “, tank, intermediate bulk container”.7.1.8.2 Add the following new sentence after the first sentence:

-“For SCO-III, the limits in Table 7.1.8.2 may be exceeded provided that the transport plan contains precautions which are to be employed during transport to obtain an overall level of safety at least equivalent to that which would be provided if the limits had been applied.”
+“For SCO-III, the limits in Table C below may be exceeded provided that the transport plan contains precautions which are to be employed during carriage to obtain an overall level of safety at least equivalent to that which would be provided if the limits had been applied.”

-7.1.8.3.3 Amend sub-paragraph (b) to read as follows:
+7.1.4.14.7.3.3 Amend sub-paragraph (b) to read as follows:

-“(b) The dose rate under routine conditions of transport shall not exceed 2 mSv/h at any point on the external surface of the vehicle or freight container, and 0.1 mSv/h at 2 m from the external surface of the vehicle or freight container, except for consignments transported under exclusive use by road or rail for which the radiation limits around the vehicle are set forth in 7.2.3.1.2 (b) and (c).”
+“(b) The dose rate under routine conditions of carriage shall not exceed 2 mSv/h at any point on the external surface of the conveyance, and 0.1 mSv/h at 2 m from the external surface of the conveyance, except for consignments carried under exclusive use by [road or rail] for which the radiation limits around the conveyance are set forth in 7.1.4.14.7.3.5 (b) and (c);”.

-Chapter 7.2
+[Note by the secretariat: we are not sure if the text in square brackets should remain for ADN.]

+(ADR/ADN:)

-7.2.3.1.1 In the introductory sentence, replace “consignments under exclusive use” by “unpackaged LSA-I material, SCO-I or SCO-III”.
+[5.3.2.1.4 In the first sentence, replace “unpackaged solids or articles or packaged radioactive material with a single UN number required to be carried under exclusive use” by “unpackaged LSA-I material, SCO-I or SCO-III”.]

+[Note by the secretariat: placement of this text to be checked]

 Consequential amendments from ST/SG/AC.10/46/Add.2 (amendments to the Manual of Tests and Criteria)